confluentinc/examples/ccloud/beginner-cloud/README.md

 It steps through the following workflow.

 * Log in to Confluent Cloud
-* Create a demo environment and cluster, and specify them as the default
+* Create a new environment and specify it as the default
+* Create a new Kafka cluster and specify it as the default
 * Create create a user key/secret
 * Create a Service Account and API key and secret
 * Produce and consume with Confluent Cloud CLI